atharphy/Ph2_ACF_monitoring_csv/README.md

 source setup.sh
 mkdir build
 cd build
-cmake .. # add -D CMAKE_BUILD_TYPE=Debug if you plan to use gdb for debugging, if you yum-instanlled `cmake3`, you might need to tall it `cmake3 ..`
+cmake .. # add -D CMAKE_BUILD_TYPE=Debug if you plan to use gdb for debugging, if you yum-instanlled `cmake3`, you might need to call it `cmake3 ..`
 ```

 2. Do a `make -jN` in the build/ directory or alternatively do `make -C build/ -jN` in the Ph2_ACF root directory.